 Temple of the Wind in Tulum — Photo courtesy of Dennis Jarvis

-When Rene Redzepi created a seven-week pop-up in the middle of the jungle in Tulum, Mexico this spring, he did so to much fanfare.
+When Rene Redzepi created a seven-week pop-up in the middle of the jungle in Tulum, Mexico in spring 2017, he did so to much fanfare.
 Any time the chef of Noma – consistently ranked the world’s best restaurant – does anything, it gets a lot of attention, but this time was different.

 For the harshest critics, the $600-a-head tasting menu was a gross example of cultural appropriation; for the hippies who’d been coming to Tulum "since before it was cool," it was the final death rattle of the once sleepy paradise; but for foodies everywhere, it was a symbol that Tulum had finally arrived as a juggernaut of a culinary destination.